JuliaLang/www.julialang.org/downloads/index.md

 #### Additional domains used only by Juliaup

-If you are using Juliaup, then you need access to the following domains when you install Juliaup for the first time:
+If you are using `juliaup`, then you need access to the following domains when you install `juliaup` for the first time:

 - `github.com`